Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Related Work

-Simple ToF ranging sensors facing forward, backward, left, and right on a Crazyflie drone have been used to implement mapping~\cite{karam2022micro}.
+In~\cite{karam2022micro}, simple ToF ranging sensors facing forward, backward, left, and right on a Crazyflie drone have been used to implement mapping.
 Although this work implements basic obstacle avoidance, manual piloting from a ground station is required, and no method for compensating odometry drift is implemented.
-Using the same hardware configuration, \cite{duisterhof2021tiny} implements obstacle avoidance for source seeking using deep reinforcement learning.
+Using the same hardware configuration, authors in \cite{duisterhof2021tiny} implement obstacle avoidance for source seeking using deep reinforcement learning.
 However, since this method does not map the environment, the path is often suboptimal.
-Mapping using these simple ranging sensors is possible, but the low resolution of the acquired data means that longer flight times are required to approach the mapping fidelity of traditional drone-based systems, while still suffering from odometry drift.
-Mapping methods can be improved by applying SLAM algorithms that are used to correct pose estimation errors.
+Mapping using these simple ranging sensors is possible, but the low resolution of the acquired data means that longer flight times are required to approach the mapping fidelity of traditional drone-based systems while still suffering from odometry drift.
+Mapping methods can be improved by applying SLAM algorithms to correct pose estimation errors, which is the main scope of this paper.